Melvin H. Knisely

-Knisely was nominated for the Nobel Prize in Physiology three times, in 1949 and twice in 1951.
-In 1949, Knisely was nominated for a Nobel Prize for the first time by his mentor August Krogh, the 1920 Nobel Laureate winner for physiology and medicine.
+Knisely was nominated for the Nobel Prize in Physiology from 1947 to 1949 and twice in 1951.
+From 1947 to 1949, Knisely was nominated for a Nobel Prize by his mentor August Krogh, the 1920 Nobel Laureate winner for physiology and medicine.

 Knisely's positions included a term as chairman of the Department of Anatomy at the Medical College of South Carolina (1948–1974).